alexandertrefz/essence/packages/website/README.md

 A code with no documentation is worse than no code at all: it is printed in every terminal report and handed to every Language Server client, and the whole point of a stable identifier is that it can be looked up.

+`tests/optimisationPasses.spec.ts` is the same gate for `optimisations.md`, against the Optimiser's pass registry — and it holds the ORDER as well as the set, because the order the passes run in is part of what the page states.
+A pass name is what `--without-optimisation` takes, so a pass nobody can look up is a flag nobody can use.